A7med23/obsidian-sync/Minecraft/ATM9.md

 * Highest multiplier is signalum (1.3x)
 * pick head: iron > osmium > signalum
 * Gold tips is one of the best for pickaxe
+* Redstone tip is better late game when the multiplier is higher than the flat (6) value of the gold tip

 * Bones are one of the best for weapons
 * sword blade: Iron > osmium
+* Put redstone tip on blade